Hickings Lane Medical Centre

 - Payment providers (if for example you were paying for a prescription or a service such as travel vaccinations).

-Further details regarding specific third-party processors can be supplied on request.
+Further details regarding specific third-party processors can be supplied on request to the Data Protection Officer as below.

 How do we maintain the confidentiality of your records?